jsmolka/workin/README.md

 # Workin

-A simple web app to create and run custom workouts on your smart trainer.
+A simple web app to create and run custom workouts.